JaviSoto/JSErrorStackTrace/README.md

 ```

 ## Important Note
-Loading this category on a project involves some memory overhead since it will store the `-init` stack trace of every `NSError` object created by the app.
+Loading this category on a project involves some memory overhead since it will store the `-init` stack trace along with every `NSError` object created by the app during the lifetime of the object.

 ## Compatibility
 - Works with ARC and non ARC projects.